-Join Bill Weinman for an in-depth discussion in this video Implementing a share sheet, part of iOS SDK and SQLite: Building Data-Driven Apps.
+Join Bill Weinman for an in-depth discussion in this video Implementing a share sheet, part of iOS App Development: Building Data-Driven Apps with SQLite.

 - A Share Sheet is a useful tool for sharing data…with other applications.…In this lesson we're going to set up a simple Share Sheet…with the default options for a URL.…Here I've opened a working copy of…BWRSS-ShareSheet-01 from Chapter 9…of the exercise files.…The result of this lesson can be found in…BWRSS-ShareSheet-02 in Chapter 9…of the exercise files.…So, the first thing we need to do…is we need to add our Share button to the toolbar.…So, we're gonna come over here to setupToolBar,…oop, that's in the DetailViewController.…